 Reduce collection 50 % = get 100 % ?!

 No, I don’t have 20-30 food styling backdrops at home.
 I discovered a little solution to save some space in my little “studio”.
 That’s right, I managed to reduce my background 50 %!
 Keep reading to find my solution.

 Since I have had many questions about my food photography boards, then I thought that I’m going to share my little secrets about my boards.
 The most popular board is always the marble one.
 To be honest, it’s fake and costs about 10 euros.

 The truth about backdrops is that you can spend A LOT of money on these.
 I have seen some online shops where one backdrop costs about 100 to 200 dollars.
 These backgrounds are amazing and will last forever.

 When I started, I bought a lot of papers as well.
-However, it isn’t the best option since you can’t clean it unless it’s a special material.
-It’s also not a place where you have to keep everything clean.
-Sometimes you just have to make a mess on the image to make it more real.
+Some information on how to choose studio backdrop here.
+However, the usual paper isn’t the best option since you can’t clean.
+It’s not a place where I have to keep everything clean.
+Sometimes I have to make a mess for my images to make it more real.